Marketo/ios-sdk/README.md

 ##### 2. Add Marketo package from this Repo.
 Add this URL for this repository:  https://github.com/Marketo/ios-sdk.git.
 ![header](ScreenShots/PromtForDependency.png)

-##### 3. Now a Resource bundle as shown : Locate `MarketoFramework.XCframework` in project nagivator & open it in finder.
+##### 3. Now add Resource bundle as shown : Locate `MarketoFramework.XCframework` in project nagivator & open it in finder.
 Then drag & drop `MKTResources.bundle` to `Copy Bundle Resources`
 ![header](ScreenShots/AddResourceBundle.gif)